What's data integration and how is it leveraged?

 - Drill down into different dayparts for a better understanding of revenue trends

 - Track and take action against fraudulent activities

 - Prevent overtime before it happens

-- Measure the success of promos and marketing
+- Measure the success of promotions and marketing

-- Distribute all information which can help benchmark performance
+- Distribute all information that can help benchmark performance

 - Apply all the knowledge to deliver surprising ROI and growth opportunities